 When it got too hot to work from home in sweatpants, many of us turned to an equally comfortable but far less suffocating solution: sweatshorts.
 Like your favorite cutoffs, sweatshorts should be supercomfortable and make your butt look great.
 And right now, they’re crazy popular.
 Nearly every clothing brand you can think of makes a version of the loungewear basic in a wide array of colors and lengths.
-To find the best sweatshorts for men and women, we talked to a bunch of stylish people about the ones they wear and love as well as a few they’re looking to pick up.
+To find the best sweatshorts for men and women, we talked to a bunch of stylish people about the ones they wear and love.

 The best men’s sweatshorts

-Baldwin also told us about these more luxe sweat shorts from British menswear brand Sunspel, which is mostly known for its impossibly soft T-shirts worn by the likes of John Mayer.
-Like the tees, Baldwin says its sweatshorts are supersoft.
+Fashion and style director Donnell Baldwin of Mr. Baldwin Style told us about these luxe sweatshorts from British menswear brand Sunspel, which is mostly known for its impossibly soft T-shirts (worn by the likes of John Mayer).
+In a previous version of this story, Baldwin said Sunspel’s sweatshorts are supersoft like its tees.
 “Before owning anything from Sunspel, I was like, What’s the big deal?
-Then I got to test them out and I was like, Oh, never mind.
-This is something different.’”
+Then I got to test them out, and I was like, Oh, never mind.
+This is something different.”

-Winegardner’s colleague Harry Fricker also opts for sweatshorts made from sustainable materials.
+Arvin Goods co-founder and creative director Harry Fricker said he opts for sweatshorts made from sustainable materials in a previous version of this story.
 “Outerknown is making strides in the material space for all of its products.
 I love my Hightide sweatshorts.
 The deep pockets and terry toweling make them feel pretty much like wearing a beach towel,” he says.

 The best women’s sweatshorts

-Alternately, Anello wears these thicker sweatshorts from Mate the Label with a sweatshirt when walking her dog on cooler nights.
-She says they’re very soft and have pockets big enough to fit her phone on walks.
-“Also I like that you can tighten the waist from the inside so you don’t have the strings hanging down in the front.”
+Former Strategist writer Chloe Anello said in a previous version of this story that she wears these thick sweatshorts from Mate the Label with a sweatshirt when walking her dog on cooler nights.
+She said they’re very soft and have pockets big enough to fit her phone on walks: “Also I like that you can tighten the waist from the inside so you don’t have the strings hanging down in the front.”

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.